frederic-mahe/Hardware-Target-Game-Database/README.md

 `-m` (or `--missing`) is the text file that will list the ROMs missing in order to reach the 100% mark

+Options for advanced users:

+`--file_strategy {copy,hardlink,symlink}` changes the way files are copied to the destination folder.
+The default is to duplicate the files (`copy`).
+The option `hardlink` avoids file duplication and saves storage space for pack builders.
+Please note that when copying to a FAT32 SD card, hardlinks are automatically converted into normal files, but symbolic links may not.

+`-s` (or `--skip_existing`) avoids overwriting files that already exist in the destination folder.

 Depending on your python installation, you may need to begin your command with the location of `python.exe` (for example, `C:\Users\XXX\AppData\Local\Programs\Python\Python36-32\python.exe`).
 More